George Weymouth: Return to England

-In a book published in 1658, a decade after Gorges had died, and presumably written when Gorges was quite old, Gorges wrote of his delight in Weymouth's kidnapping, and named Squanto as one of the three given over to him.
+In a book published in 1658, a decade after Gorges had died, and presumably written when Gorges was quite old, Gorges wrote of his delight in Weymouth's kidnapping, and wrongly named Squanto as one of the three given over to him.

-Captain George Weymouth, having failed at finding a Northwest Passage, happened into a River on the Coast of America, called Pemmaquid, from whence he brought five of the Natives, three of whose names were Manida, Sellwarroes, and Tasquantum, whom I seized upon, they were all of one Nation, but of severall parts, and severall Families; This accident must be acknowledged the meanes under God of putting on foote, and giving life to all our Plantations ....

-Circumstantial evidence makes nearly impossible the claim that it was Squanto among the three taken by Gorges, and no modern historian entertains this as fact.
+Circumstantial evidence makes nearly impossible the claim that Squanto was among the three taken by Gorges, and no modern historian entertains this as fact.
 The abductions were an intentional policy of the English entrepreneurs.
 Gorges, chief among the entrepreneur in Englands, wanted to both impress on the Natives the superiority of English technology and encourage colonists to emigrate; additionally, colonial entrepreneurs wanted to learn as much as they could from their captives about the lands and peoples of the New World.
 The entrepreneurs displayed their captives prominently to attract financing and public support for their commercial project.
 It is more difficult to understand how they continued the policy after the experience with these first captives.
 Two of the captives, Manedo and Sassacomit, were sent back with Captain Henry Chollons in 1606, but the ship was intercepted by the Spanish.
 Manedo was lost, but Sassacomit, seriously injured, was lodged in a Spanish prison.
 Sassacomit was forced to escape his bondage in Spain and make his way to England before he could be returned to his home in what is now Maine.
 Two other of the kidnapped Abenaki were returned to Maine in connection with Gorges's plan to found a trading colony there.
 His idea was that the returned Abenaki would act as liaison between the English settlers and the local population.
 Instead of providing a safe entrée for the English escorting him, however, one of the two, Skidwarres, had to be forced to identify himself so that the Natives would stop the attack they made on the English.
 Skidwarres once home, did not persuade the Abenaki to trade with the English but instead warned them to be wary of them.
 The conduct of Skidwarres and fellow abductee Tahanedo, nurtured the mistrust that would eventually lead to the failure of the Sagadahoc colony.
 This experience did not deter Gorges or other English entrepreneurs from continuing the practice of abducting local men to be transported to England, abducting Natives in the Cape Cod area as well.